jacopotagliabue/recs-at-resonable-scale/README.md

 * `source venv/bin/activate`
 * `pip install -r requirements.txt`

-Note that if you never plan on running Merlin's training locally, but only through AWS Batch, you can avoid installing merlin and tensorflow libraries to run the flow.
+Note that if you never plan on running Merlin's training locally, but only through Metaflow + AWS Batch, you can avoid installing merlin and tensorflow libraries.

+_NOTE_: if you plan on using the Streamlit app (above) make sure to pip install also the `requirements_app.txt` in the `app` folder.

 Inside `src`, create a version of the `local.env` file named only `.env` (do _not_ commit it!), and fill its values: